Workforce Development

 The Trades Are Not Just A Job—They Are A Career

 Recognizing the labor shortage to fill construction jobs and that young people were not going into the trades, Curtis Lumber formed a Workforce Development Coalition.
-Their mission is to encourage young people and adults to consider a career in the construction industry by bringing an awareness to the benefits associated with it.
+Their mission is to encourage young people and adults to consider a career in the construction industry by bringing awareness to the benefits associated with it.
 The Coalition started out with a focus on Saratoga County.
 It’s now grown into a multi-county effort comprised of 40 professionals from a wide range of businesses and organizations with a passion for raising awareness about the trades.
-Activities include in-school presentations by trade proffesionals, job shadowing opportunities, internship placements, construction site tours, and career fairs.
+Activities include in-school presentations by trade professionals, job shadowing opportunities, internship placements, construction site tours, and career fairs.
 Additionally, Coalition members meet with NY State Legislators to keep the need for labor in the trades alive in the political arena.

 In-school presentations by trade professionals